vmvaughn/100-days-of-code/r1-log.md

 ### R1D8
 html added for dropdown lists.
 Passed test for that.
 Total tests passed for this project so far: 14 of 17.

+### R1D9
+html added for radio button set, checkbox set, and textarea for FCC Survey form.
+Passed 17 of 17 tests.
+Now time to style page...